byui-cse/cse251-course/week04/prepare.md

 q.put('Truck')

 print(f'Size of queue = {q.qsize()}')
-print(q.get())
+print(f'Get an item from the queue: {q.get()}')

 print(f'Size of queue = {q.qsize()}')
-print(q.get())
+print(f'Get an item from the queue: {q.get()}')
 ```

 Output:

 ```
 Size of queue = 4
-House
+Get an item from the queue: House
 Size of queue = 3
-tree
+Get an item from the queue: tree
 ```

 **get() method**

-For the threading.Queue(), if a thread uses `get()` on a queue where there is no items in it, that thread will be suspended until there is something in the queue.
-If an item is never added to the queue, this is a deadlock situation.
+If a thread uses `get()` on a queue where there are no items in it, that thread will be suspended (placed on the Blocked queue in the operating system) until there is something in the queue.
+If an item is never added to the queue, this is a deadlock situation where the program hangs.

 Example of using a queue in a thread: